| |

 Step 5: Attach Shelf Brackets To Wall

 The next step is to nail the pine shelf brackets to the sides of the wall with a nail gun to hold in place.
-Be sure to use a level to make sure the brackets are straight.
-You don’t want crooked shelves!

 how to build closet shelves in a small closet using plywood and pine brackets